YangKeao/auxv-pid/README.md

 There are two ways to access the auxiliary vector:

 - [`getauxval(3)`](https://linux.die.net/man/3/getauxval) is a glibc-only function for accessing the Linux auxiliary vector.
+It is available from glibc 2.16 onwards.
 Since it is a non-standard extension, if you're not using glibc (musl, uclibc, etc), this will not be available.
 (Also, since we're talking about glibc issues, if you're on glibc older than 2.19, glibc is unable to express the concept of "not found" and will instead "find" the value 0.)
 - `/proc/self/auxv` exposes the contents of the aux vector, but the OS may be configured to not allow access to it, so that won't always work either.

 This library exposes both of them, so chances are pretty good that at least one of them will work in any given host.
 For most users, it would be best practice to try the `getauxval` way first, and then try the procfs way if `getauxval` is not available at runtime.
 Note that due to the aforementioned bug in glibc older than 2.19 you may get a spurious `0` as a successfully found value, so if that's a problem in your environment, you will probably need to do some experimentation to find the best fallback logic.